 Our first puzzle was a brainstorm based on one of Doug’s and my favorite childhood books, Pat the Bunny.
 We loved the tactile, sensory aspect of the book, and believed that incorporating texture into a puzzle would be appealing to young children.
 Thus our first two puzzles, the Farm and Jungle fuzzy puzzles were born!

 Bit of trivia: At one point, we had over a dozen fuzzy puzzles, including fuzzy faces and shapes puzzles!!!
-Twenty-five (yes we are OLD!!!) years later, we have freshened up the graphics, but our two original themed farm and jungle (safari) tactile puzzles are still in the line!!!
+Twenty-five (yes we are OLD!!!) years later, we have freshened up the graphics, but our two original themed farm and jungle (zoo animal) tactile puzzles are still in the line!!!

 In honor of National Puzzle Month, we will be sharing your favorite puzzle photos on our blog, Twitter, and Facebook pages!
 Share your passion for puzzles and send your submission to us through a private Facebook message or hashtag #MDPUZZLEPARTY on Instagram.